Bayesian semi-parametric G-computation for causal inference in a cohort study with MNAR dropout and death: Analysis of the Betula data

 \subsection{The Betula data}

 The goal is to estimate the causal effect of becoming a widow on memory among those who would survive irrespective of being widowed or not.
-As such, we limit our data set to those individuals who were married at enrollment, and further to those age-cohorts where we observe both married and widowed participants over the study period.
-Of approximately 200 participants $N=1059$ met the inclusion criteria for this study, and data were recorded at 4 fixed test waves ($j=0,\ldots, 3$) with 5 years interval.
-Only $45\%$ of the participants completed the cognitive testing at the last test wave, $31\%$ died during the study period, and $24\%$ dropped out but were still alive at study end.
+As such, we limit our data set to those individuals who were married at enrollment.
+Of approximately 2000 participants $N=1059$ were married at study enrolment, and data were recorded at 4 fixed test waves ($j=0,\ldots, 3$) with 5 years interval.
 The memory outcome was assessed at each wave using a composite of three episodic memory tasks.
 The score can range between 0 and 76, with a higher score indicating better memory (for details see \cite{josefsson12}).
-We consider two contrasting exposure regimes, first: subjects who became a widow between the $j-1$th and $j$th wave, $\bar{z}_j=\{z_0=0,\ldots,z_{j-1}=0,z_j=1\}$, and second: subjects married through test wave $j$, $\bar{z}'_j=\{z_0=0,\ldots,z_j=0\}$.
-Specifically, for $j=1$: $\bar{z}_1=\{0,1\}$ and the contrasting regime is $\bar{z}'_1=\{0,0\}$, for $j=2$: $\bar{z}_2=\{0,0,1\}$ and $\bar{z}'_2=\{0,0,0\}$, and for $j=3$: $\bar{z}_3=\{0,0,0,1\}$ and $\bar{z}'_3=\{0,0,0,0\}$.
+We consider two contrasting exposure regimes, subjects who became a widow between the $j-1$th and $j$th wave, $\bar{z}_j=\{z_0=0,\ldots,z_{j-1}=0,z_j=1\}$, and subjects married through test wave $j$, $\bar{z}'_j=\{z_0=0,\ldots,z_j=0\}$, for $j=1,2,3$.
 Baseline demographic characteristics included age-cohorts: $45, 50, \ldots , 80$ years of age at enrollment, gender, and education, categorized into \textit{low}: 6-7 years of education (29\%), \textit{intermediate}: 8-9 years (31\%), or \textit{high}: \textgreater{9} years (40\%).
 We also measured a time-varying confounder; an indicator if the spouse has been sick within the last 5 years.
 We note that baseline confounders are always recorded.